akretion/odoo-frontapp/README.md

 ## Introduction

-It's inspired from [the FrontApp demo plugin](https://github.com/frontapp/front-plugin-demo) but it's developped using Odoo [OWL](https://github.com/odoo/owl) framework for an Akretion customer.
+It's inspired from [the FrontApp demo plugin](https://github.com/frontapp/front-plugin-demo) but it's developped using Odoo [OWL](https://github.com/odoo/owl) framework.
+This plugin is resonably generic but in fact it was done for an Akretion customer for which a few things are overriden in an extra module.

-it's rather simple.
+This generic module is rather simple.
 Features include:

 * searching (by email) for Odoo contacts related to the selected FrontApp conversation
 * enabling to explicitely link an Odoo contact to a given FrontApp conversation